A classical design mandate would be terrible for workers

 But federal buildings in particular present another layer of complexity in how they function as symbols of power in public space.
 A design that emphasizes a federal building as a “symbol of authority” changes the lived experience of a person coming in to file paperwork or attend a court date.
 It presents “a very retrograde idea of what symbolizes our civic definition,” Whiting says.
 In contrast, Whiting cites Fresno City Hall, built in 1939 and featured in the 1944 MoMA exhibition Built in the USA, as an example of accessible public design.

 Courthouses pose their own unique challenges.
-Principal partner Mack Scogin, of Mack Scogin Merrill Elam architects, which designed the United States Courthouse in Austin, which is called out in the draft order as having “little aesthetic appeal,” told me that finding the architectural balance between a courthouse’s symbolic nature and its “very precise critical functional relationship” puts it “beyond the norm in building types.”
+Principal Mack Scogin, of Mack Scogin Merrill Elam architects, which designed the United States Courthouse in Austin, which is called out in the draft order as having “little aesthetic appeal,” told me that finding the architectural balance between a courthouse’s symbolic nature and its “very precise critical functional relationship” puts it “beyond the norm in building types.”
 There’s a certain gravitas to a function of a federal courthouse that goes beyond style.
 In fact, he says, “I hate the word ‘style’ that everyone is using.
 Time, place, and use come together to make something beyond style.
 It’s a very complex set of circumstances.
 And it’s people’s lives that are at stake with these buildings.”

 Scogin told me that he and his team traveled with judges and the GSA to a number of courthouses for design references before starting on the Austin courthouse.
-After taking the feedback of judges into consideration, Mack Merrill designed the courthouse to maximize natural light in courtrooms by placing them on multiple stories along the exterior of the building.
-Safety concerns around functional needs of the building, like prisoner handling, in combination with north-, south-, east-, and west-facing courtrooms, required each courtroom be rotated, resulting in a spiral shape.
-Ironically, according to Scogin, the spiral resolved a “classical” courthouse issue of needing natural light in courtrooms.
-And while Mack Merrill didn’t emphasize natural light with a classical colonnade (basically, a series of weight-supporting columns often in the front of a building or portico), Scogin says they achieved the same result with glass.
+After taking the feedback of judges into consideration, Mack Scogin Merrill Elam architects designed the courthouse to maximize natural light in courtrooms by placing them on multiple stories along the exterior of the building.
+Safety concerns around functional needs of the building, like prisoner handling, in combination with north-, south-, east-, and west-facing courtrooms, required each of them be reoriented.
+Ironically, according to Scogin, this reorientation solved a “classical” courthouse issue of needing direct natural light in courtrooms.
+And while Mack Scogin Merrill Elam architects didn’t emphasize natural light with a classical colonnade (basically, a series of weight-supporting columns often in the front of a building or portico), Scogin says they achieved the same result with glass.

 So the ultimate irony is that a federal building that was dismissed as having “little aesthetic appeal” actually uses classical principles “but a different way to express it,” says Scogin.
 “You have the dilemma where you address the modern courtroom and traditions of the past, and it produces something a classical building can’t do,” he adds.
 “It’s an evolution of the modern building that you haven’t seen before.”